mcliment/mcliment.github.io/_posts/2010-11-24-testing-configurationsection.markdown

 But it's wrong.
 If you add the section to the `app.config` (or `web.config`) file and instead of using DeserializeSection you use [ConfigurationManager.GetSection(sectionName)](http://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager.getsection.aspx), the constructor is called **before** populating the Css and Js properties so the dictionary is not created properly but as those properties return a default implementation in case there's no configuration, it seems to work, but the configured values are never loaded.

-This way, tests pass but it's impossible to configure the library via web.config.
+This way, tests pass but it's impossible to configure the library via `web.config`.
 Anyway, in my opinion the problem is in .NET Framework because internally, GetSection should use DeserializeSection to be consistent.